iamstuartwilson/bootstrapvalidator/README.md

-# bootstrapvalidator
-For anyone who want to use the previous version and Bower supported
+This repository is for anyone who want to use the previous version (named as BootstrapValidator).